-10.9.3 If a Provisional Suspension is imposed and respected by the Athlete, then the Athlete shall receive a credit for such period of Provisional Suspension against any period of Ineligibility which may ultimately be imposed.
+10.9.3 If a Provisional Suspension is imposed and respected by the Fencer, then the Fencer shall receive a credit for such period of Provisional Suspension against any period of Ineligibility which may ultimately be imposed.

-10.9.4 If an Athlete voluntarily accepts a Provisional Suspension in writing from the FIE and thereafter refrains from competing, the Athlete shall receive a credit for such period of voluntary Provisional Suspension against any period of Ineligibility which may ultimately be imposed.
-A copy of the Athlete's voluntary acceptance of a Provisional Suspension shall be provided promptly to each party entitled to receive notice of a potential anti-doping rule violation under Article 14.1.
+10.9.4 If a Fencer voluntarily accepts a Provisional Suspension in writing from the FIE or its National Federations and thereafter refrains from competing, the Fencer shall receive a credit for such period of voluntary Provisional Suspension against any period of Ineligibility which may ultimately be imposed.
+A copy of the Fencer's voluntary acceptance of a Provisional Suspension shall be provided promptly to each party entitled to receive notice of a potential anti-doping rule violation under Article 14.1.

-[Comment to Article 10.9.4: An Athlete's voluntary acceptance of a Provisional Suspension is not an admission by the Athlete and shall not be used in any way as to draw an adverse inference against the Athlete.]
+[Comment to Article 10.9.4: A Fencer's voluntary acceptance of a Provisional Suspension is not an admission by the Fencer and shall not be used in any way as to draw an adverse inference against the Fencer.]

-10.9.5 No credit against a period of Ineligibility shall be given for any time period before the effective date of the Provisional Suspension or voluntary Provisional Suspension regardless of whether the Athlete elected not to compete or was suspended by his or her team.
+10.9.5 No credit against a period of Ineligibility shall be given for any time period before the effective date of the Provisional Suspension or voluntary Provisional Suspension regardless of whether the Fencer elected not to compete or was suspended by his or her team.

-[Comment to Article 10.9: The text of Article 10.9 has been revised to make clear that delays not attributable to the Athlete, timely admission by the Athlete and Provisional Suspension are the only justifications for starting the period of Ineligibility earlier than the date of the hearing decision.
+[Comment to Article 10.9: The text of Article 10.9 has been revised to make clear that delays not attributable to the Fencer, timely admission by the Fencer and Provisional Suspension are the only justifications for starting the period of Ineligibility earlier than the date of the hearing decision.
 This amendment corrects inconsistent interpretation and application of the previous text.]